Need the perfect Brussels in one day itinerary? We got you covered with essential tips and an easy to follow Brussels in a day guide.

 Brussels in One day Itinerary – Best of Brussels in a day

-We stayed in Brussels for a week, and totally loved it.
+We stayed in Brussels for a week and totally loved it.
 This one day in Brussels Itinerary is exactly what we did on our first day of exploration of the city.
-Majority of the popular tourist attractions in Brussels are located in the central part of the city and that’s where we recommend spending the most of your day.
+The majority of the popular tourist attractions in Brussels are located in the central part of the city and that’s where we recommend spending most of your day.

-- Arriving in Brussels – Brussels is served by the Brussels Zaventem Airport (also called also called Brussel-Nationaal / Bruxelles-National), which is located in the northeast part of Brussels.
-In order to arrive to the city centre from the Brussels Airport you can either take a bus, train or a taxi.
+- Arriving in Brussels – Brussels is served by Brussels Zaventem Airport (also called Brussel-Nationaal / Bruxelles-National), which is located in the northeast part of Brussels.
+In order to arrive at the city centre from Brussels Airport, you can either take a bus, train or a taxi.

 - How to get to Brussels City Centre from the Brussels Zaventem Airport?

-- A cab fare will cost around 50 euros.
+- Cab fare will cost around 50 euros.
 Airport Taxis can be reserved online for 85 euros.

 - Brussels car rentals can be arranged for at the airport.
 Hertz, Avis rental offices are available at the airport.

-- Train ride from Brussels Airport to Brussels Central Station takes around 18 minutes and costs 12.70 euros.
+- The train ride from Brussels Airport to Brussels Central Station takes around 18 minutes and costs 12.70 euros.
 From the Brussels Central station or Brussels Midi, you can take a bus or train to your hotel.
 The nearest train station to Grand Place is De brouckere Metro Station.

 - STIB Airport Line is a public bus network (Line 12 and 21) that operates from the airport to many other stops in the city including Brussels Central Station.
 Line 21 will take you to the Grand Place area (last stop) on weekends.
 Tickets cost around 4.50 euros.

-- De Lijn bus company operates shuttle transfer service.
-Tickets are around 3+ euros and takes about 40 minutes to reach the city centre area.
+- De Lijn bus company operates a shuttle transfer service.
+Tickets are around 3+ euros and take about 40 minutes to reach the city centre area.

-- Brussels is also well connected via road and rail network in Europe.
-There are high speed trains (Thalys) available from Brussels to other countries like Amsterdam in Netherlands (2 hours or less) and Paris in France (1.50- 2 hours).
+- Brussels is also well connected via road and rail networks in Europe.
+There are high-speed trains (Thalys) available from Brussels to other countries like Amsterdam in the Netherlands (2 hours or less) and Paris in France (1.50- 2 hours).

 - Where to stay in Brussels?
 If you are visiting Brussels for a day or a short trip, then stay in the Brussels city centre area for better access to sightseeing spots.
-We stayed at the easyHotel Brussels City Centre – it is a low to mid budget hotel, very clean and chic.
-Rooms were not very big, but the staff were friendly and we scored the accommodation for a great price in a central location.
+We stayed at the easyHotel Brussels City Centre – it is low to a mid-budget hotel, very clean and chic.
+The rooms were not very big, but the staff was friendly and we scored the accommodation for a great price in a central location.
 Book your stay at the easyHotel Brussels City Centre

-Brussels One Day Itinerary Activities: What to do in Brussels for a day?
+One day in Brussels Itinerary – What to do in Brussels for a day?